fabiana001/paysim_analysis/README.md

 Oversampling does not increase information but, it does increase the the misclassification cost of the minority examples.
 As drawback it increases the likelihood of overfitting since it replicates the minority class events.

 #### SMOTE
-SMOTE generate examples based on the distance of each data (usually using Euclidean distance) and the minority class nearest neighbors, so the generated examples are different from the original minority class.
+SMOTE generates examples based on the distance of each data (usually using Euclidean distance) and the minority class nearest neighbors, so the generated examples are different from the original minority class.

 In short, the process to generate the synthetic samples are as follows.